-The summary unaudited pro forma condensed combined financial information should be read in conjunction with the unaudited pro forma condensed combined statement of operations, and the accompanying notes.
+The summary unaudited pro forma condensed combined financial information should be read in conjunction with the unaudited pro forma combined balance sheet and the unaudited pro forma condensed combined statement of operations, and the accompanying notes.
 In addition, the unaudited condensed combined pro forma financial information was based on and should be read in conjunction with the historical financial statements of Leo, DMS, and UE Authority, Co. including the accompanying notes, which are included in the prospectus.